w3c-fedid/Administration/proposals-CG-WG.md

 * [Stage 3](#stage3): **Implementation** of the preferred Proposal
 * [Stage 4](#stage4): **Publication** of a Proposed Recommendation

 These stages support the W3C process and align with the [TC39 process](https://tc39.es/process-document/) and the [WHATWG process](https://whatwg.org/stages).
-If there is ever any question between W3C process requirements and how the groups will progress their work, the W3C process has precedent.
+If there is ever any question between W3C process requirements and how the groups will progress their work, the W3C process has precedence.

 # Stage 0: Exploration